dm8ry/proactive-postgresql-db-performance-scanner/README.md

 Databases are an essential key element of modern systems.

-This blog is about monitoring PostgreSQL database(s).

-It describes an approach that makes it easy to identify queries that use the system inefficiently, help to find a root cause for the performance issues, and assist to understand typical workload patterns and performance bottlenecks.
+The Proactive PostgreSQL DB Performance Scanner introduces an approach that makes it easy to identify queries that use the system inefficiently, help to find a root cause for the performance issues, and assist to understand typical workload patterns and performance bottlenecks.
 The found patterns and queries can be improved and the system will work efficiently and resiliently.

 The Proactive PostgreSQL Database(s) Performance Scanner is a script that connects to a database and runs a set of probes that can be extended if desired.
 All the probes are queries to a database, that are unified by structure.

 It includes:

-the threshold value,
+- the threshold value
-description of the check,
+- description of the check
-to which issue this check is associated, recommendation on how to troubleshoot the issue
+- to which issue this check is associated
+- recommendation on how to troubleshoot the issue
-SQL query to perform the check an additional optional SQL query in case there is a need for more evidence If some check exceeds the threshold value, then the corresponding report will be generated in the following standard form:
+- SQL query to perform the check
+- an additional optional SQL query in case there is a need for more evidence

+If some check exceeds the threshold value, then the corresponding report will be generated in the following standard form:

-description of the check
+- description of the check
-datetime
+- datetime
-environment details
+- environment details
-issue
+- issue
-details about the issue
+- details about the issue
-additional evidence
+- additional evidence
-recommendation
+- recommendation

 The script has the following structure:

-the function that executes the probes (mainProcessor) the function that checks input parameters (helpFunction) set the number of characters the queries will be cut.
-It's useful to make output readable in case queries are too long. populate the environment details. check the PostgreSQL version.
-It is useful in case different queries/checks should be performed depending on the version of the DB engine. check the pg_stat_statements extension is enabled.
-The script is using it. expandable set of probes.
+- the function that executes the probes (mainProcessor)
+- the function that checks input parameters (helpFunction)
+- set the number of characters the queries will be cut; it's useful to make output readable in case queries are too long
+- populate the environment details
+- check the PostgreSQL version; it is useful in case different queries/checks should be performed depending on the version of the DB engine
+- check the pg_stat_statements extension is enabled; the script is using it
+- expandable set of probes

 The monitoring script has the option to run different types of queries depending on the version of the PostgreSQL database being checked.
 It's useful when the database metadata structure depends on the version.

 If there are several PostgreSQL databases that need to be monitored, the Proactive PostgreSQL Database(s) Performance Scanner script can be run in a loop.